 (1) No Privilege Between the GAL and the Subject Person.
 The subject person has no privilege concerning the person’s communication with the GAL.
 When the GAL first communicates with the subject person, the GAL must inform the subject person that their communications are not privileged.

 (2) Confidentiality.
-Notwithstanding (g)(1), the GAL may not disclose any communication with the subject person except as is necessary to investigate and advise whether the subject person may be in need of a guardian, conservator, or other protective order under Title 14 of the Arizona Revised Statutes, or to initiate and prosecute proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes.
+Notwithstanding Rule 17(g)(1), the GAL may not disclose any communication with the subject person except as is necessary to investigate and advise whether the subject person may be in need of a guardian, conservator, or other protective order under Title 14 of the Arizona Revised Statutes, or to initiate and prosecute proceedings under Chapter 5 of Title 14 of the Arizona Revised Statutes.

 (3) Subject Person’s Privileges and Confidentiality.
-The appointment of a GAL for a subject person and the receipt of otherwise privileged or confidential documents or information by the GAL does not waive any of that person’s privileges or rights of confidentiality.
-As a result, the GAL may not be compelled by any party to the family law case to produce any privileged documents the GAL obtains.
+The appointment of a GAL for a subject person and the receipt of otherwise privileged or confidential documents or information by the GAL does not waive any of the subject person’s privileges or rights of confidentiality.
+As a result, the GAL may not be compelled by any party to the civil proceeding to produce any privileged documents the GAL obtains.

 (h) Independent Evaluation.
-On the GAL’s motion, or on its own initiative, the court may order an evaluation of the subject person by a licensed physician to assist the GAL in determining whether the adult party is an incapacitated person or an adult in need of protection.
-The physician must provide the results of that evaluation only to the guardian ad litem, and the evaluation is not subject to discovery in the family law case.
+On the GAL’s motion, or on its own initiative, the court may order an evaluation of the subject person by a physician, psychologist or registered nurse to assist the GAL in determining whether the subject person is an incapacitated person or an adult in need of protection.
+The physician, psychologist or registered nurse must provide the results of that evaluation only to the guardian ad litem, and the evaluation is not subject to discovery in the civil proceeding.

 (i) Report.
-Within the time set by the court, the GAL must file in the family law case a report regarding the status and results of the GAL’s investigation, including whether the GAL, or anyone else, intends to or has initiated guardianship proceedings, conservatorship proceedings, or both.
+Within the time set by the court, the GAL must file a report in the civil proceeding regarding the status and results of the GAL’s investigation, including whether the GAL, or anyone else, intends to or has initiated guardianship proceedings, conservatorship proceedings, or both.
 If the report contains privileged or confidential information, the GAL must request to file the report under seal.
-The GAL must provide the parties to the family law case with a copy of the report but not any privileged or confidential information.
+The GAL must provide the parties to the civil proceeding with a copy of the report, but not any privileged or confidential information.

-(j) Fees and Costs of GAL and Physician.
-A GAL and any physician appointed under this rule are entitled to receive reasonable compensation for the work they performed and costs they incurred.
-The court must determine what, if any, portion of their reasonable fees and costs should be paid by the subject person and what, if any, portion should be paid from community property.
-If the court determines that the subject person and the marital community have insufficient funds to pay fees and costs, the court may order all or any part of the reasonable fees and costs to be paid as a county expense.
+(j) Fees and Costs of GAL and Physician, Psychologist or Registered Nurse.
+A GAL and any physician, psychologist or registered nurse appointed under this rule are entitled to receive reasonable compensation for the work they performed and costs they incurred.
+Such compensation must be taxed as part of the action’s costs.